-A collar tracker for cats is an amazing and incredibly useful invention.
+A collar tracker for cats, similar to dog tracking GPS collar, is an amazing and incredibly useful invention.
 Contrary to popular belief, getting your cat microchipped doesn’t mean they are trackable via GPS or any other means.
 Although this should not deter you from getting them microchipped because it can also be incredibly helpful should they escape your home.
 It’s important that cat owners understand the difference so that they know what to do if their cat gets out and becomes lost.

 A microchip for cats is encoded with a special identification number that is unique to your cat specifically.
 This identification number can be read using a special device that most shelters and humane society locations have access to.
 This information can be used to contact you so that the shelter that has your cat can contact you and let you know where your beloved feline ended up.